Cadence

 There are a few ways to remotely access Cadence

-You can use our SGD service and run the "CentOS 7 KDE Desktop" to get remote access to a linux desktop
+You can use our SGD service and run the "Cadence Desktop (Rocky 8)" to get remote access to a linux desktop

 You can use MobaXterm to connect via SSH to one of our SGD servers:

 Once you have access to one of the departmental servers you can run cadence.
-There are a couple of ways of doing this.
+How you do this will depend on what version you need to use.

 First you will need to create a project directory and run Cadence from that directory (If you are connecting via SGD you will need to right click on the desktop and choose to "open terminal")